mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 > In this document, these terms are used with the meanings listed below, with the recognition that not all the references in this document use these terms in the same way.

-The following terms are used:
+The following terms are used in this document:

 Bandwidth Estimation:
 : An algorithm to estimate the available bandwidth of a link in a network.
 Such